zacharyweisenbloom/Server-to-Server-Distributed-Chat-System/README.md

 - **Who**: Lists users in a channel.
 - **Say**: Sends a message to a channel.
 - **Logout**: Users disconnect from the server.

-### Server-to-Server Communication
-The protocol supports the following inter-server messages:
-- **S2S_JOIN**: Notifies neighboring servers when a new user joins a channel.
-- **S2S_LEAVE**: Notifies neighbors when a server should leave a channel.
-- **S2S_SAY**: Propagates messages efficiently across the network while preventing loops.

 ## Technical Details
 ### Data Structures